dalabi91/Deborah-Portfolio/README.md

 ## Getting started

 ### Prerequisites
-Before starting this project, i made sure i familiarize myself with the acceptance criteria and understood the requirement.
+Before starting this project, I made sure I familiarized myself with the acceptance criteria and understood the requirements.

-I also made sure all teh asset were in the correct folder.
-Also made sure that all images are in png and those that are not were converted.
+I also made sure all the assets were in the correct folder.
+Also, make sure that all images are in PNG and those that are not were converted.
 The reason for this is because PNG files benefit from lossless compression, meaning that no data is lost when the images are compressed.
-This makes it easier and smoother to work with image.
+This makes it easier and smoother to work with images.

 ## Usage

 This webpage can be accessed by [**clicking here**]( https://dalabi91.github.io/Deborah-Portfolio/)

-To use the webpage, click on any of the navigation bar to get to desired content section.
+To use the webpage, click on any of the navigation bars to get to the desired content section.

 This webpage can be viewed on various screens and devices then the layout is responsive and adapts to your viewport.
-The screenshots below displays the web page on different screen sizes.
+The screenshots below display the web page on different screen sizes.
 If there is a screen size you desire and it's not here, please free to contact me.

 ## Desktop